 Diagnosis of Hypertension

-The process of diagnosis is usually carried out by measuring the patient’s blood pressure using sphygmomanometer.
+The process of diagnosis is usually carried out by measuring the patient’s blood pressure using a sphygmomanometer.
 At least 3 different elevated readings are required to diagnose this condition.
 This examination along with additional tests help to identify the causes of high blood pressure and any other complications.

 Additional diagnosis might include